 How it works

-When you run aigon feature-close or aigon feature-submit, Aigon executes configured scanners against your changed files:
+When you run aigon feature-close or aigon agent-status implementation-complete (or revision-complete), Aigon executes configured scanners against your changed files:

 - gitleaks — detects hardcoded secrets (API keys, tokens, passwords)